aem-design/aem.design/_posts/2020-07-24-using-docker-to-build-code.markdown

 All you need to do now is to run this command in the directory where you have your code and start compiling like a boss.

-Don't forget to tell your fiends.
+Don't forget to tell your friends.